kubernetes/community/contributors/design-proposals/kubelet-eviction.md

 ```
 --eviction-hard="memory.available<100Mi"
---eviction-soft="memory.available<300Mi"
+--eviction-soft="memory.available<200Mi"
 --eviction-soft-grace-period="memory.available=30s"
 ```

 The `kubelet` will run a sync loop that looks at the available memory on the node as reported from `cAdvisor` by calculating (capacity - workingSet).
 If available memory is observed to drop below 100Mi, the `kubelet` will immediately initiate eviction.
-If available memory is observed as falling below `300Mi`, it will record when that signal was observed internally in a cache.
+If available memory is observed as falling below `300Mi` (eviction-hard + eviction-soft), it will record when that signal was observed internally in a cache.
 If at the next sync, that criteria was no longer satisfied, the cache is cleared for that signal.
 If that signal is observed as being satisfied for longer than the specified period, the `kubelet` will initiate eviction to attempt to reclaim the resource that has met its eviction threshold.

 ### Disk